 The delayed from the spring 2021 AGM took place at St Thomas's hall on the evening of November 23rd.
 Our retiring chairperson, Penny Henderson, was presented with one of our specially commissioned artisan allotment mugs, in recognition of her work for the society.
 The meeting was well attended, amendments to our constitution were unanimously agreed and we have some new people on the committee.

-In recent months 3 skips of rubbish have been removed from vacant plots.
+This year 3 skips of rubbish have been removed from vacant plots.
 Please keep a check on the non-growing things on your plot, taking away stuff you are not using.
-And DO NOT bring items to site which “might” be useful, those things rarely are used and subsequently end up in a costly skip sometime in the future.
+And DO NOT bring items to site which “might” be useful, those things are rarely used and subsequently end up in a costly skip sometime in the future.

 Burnside has two site managers: Andy Kurdynowski and Matthew Whitelegg.

 If you have any thoughts, questions or suggestions, or you would like to get involved with their activities on the site, you can email them at burnsidesitemanager